JeremyFetiveau/debugging-tools/v8_doare-helpers/README.md

 Runtime functions can be called using the native syntax `%FunctionName`.

-You need to enable this syntax using the flag `--allow-natives-syntax` in order to make in work in the [d8](https://cs.chromium.org/chromium/src/v8/src/d8.cc) shell.
+You need to enable this syntax using the flag `--allow-natives-syntax` in order to make it work in the [d8](https://cs.chromium.org/chromium/src/v8/src/d8.cc) shell.

 If you want to pass flags to v8 from the browser, you also need to use the flag `--js-flags`.